 We’ve catalogued a number of features shared by most cancers.
 This is what cancer does better than any normal cell.
 And that’s what we’re going to attack.
 But isn’t this a recipe for a disaster?
 Consider this.
 I can easily beat Michael Jordan at his prime.
 I can easily beat Tiger Woods in his prime.
 I can easily beat Wayne Gretzky in his prime.
 Wow, you might think, this Dr. Fung guy is pretty deluded.
 Not at all.
 How do I do this?
 I don’t challenge them to basketball, golf or hockey.
 Instead I challenge them to a contest on medical physiology and then proceed to beat the pants off all three.
 I’d be an idiot to challenge Michael Jordan at basketball.

 So let’s think about cancer.
 It grows and grows.
 That’s what it does better than anything we’ve ever known.
 So, we try to come up with a way to kill it.
 We use surgery, radiation and chemotherapy drugs (poisons).
 But cancer’s a survivor.
 It’s Wolverine of the X-men.
 You might want to kill him, but he’s more likely to kill you.
 Even as we use chemotherapy, for example, it may kill 99% of the cancer.
 But the 1% survive and become resistant to that particular drug.
 In the end, it’s marginally effective.
 Why would we challenge cancer at its strength?
 That’s challenging Michael Jordan to basketball.
-You’re an idiot if you think you’ll win.
+You’re not going to win.

 So, next thing we know is that cancer mutates a lot.
 So we try to devise ways of trying to stop the mutations.
 Huh?
 Isn’t that challenging cancer at what it does best?
 Absolutely It’s challenging Tiger Woods to a game of golf.
 We also know that cancer can make new blood vessels.
 So we try to block it at it’s own game.
 Really?
 That’s challenging Wayne Gretzky to a game of hockey.
 Not fun.
 Indeed all the treatment pictured above suffer this same fatal mistake.